Has Your Social Anxiety Depleted Your Social Life?

 For some people, social anxiety comes in the form of discomfort or awkwardness in social, intimate, workplace, or family situations.

-For example, say you have anxiety about social situations.
-Eventually, the anxiety gets you to “rationalize” that going out is a really bad idea.
-This can easily turn into isolating yourself from friends and family.
+Eventually, this unhealthy form of anxiety gets you to “rationalize” that going out is a really bad idea.
+When this happens often enough, you may begin to consistently isolate yourself from friends and family.

-As time goes on, the cycle becomes more and more ingrained in your mind and habits.
-Eventually, it becomes a “go-to” way of coping with distressful situations.
+Eventually, avoidance becomes your “go-to” way of coping with distressful situations.
 You might be asking why it is easier to use avoidance to cope with anxiety-triggering circumstances.
 The reason is that “avoidance” provides a momentary (temporary) relief that is brought on by avoiding the fearful situation.
 “Phew, I avoided it, I’m safe now!”.

 Let’s be clear – keeping your distance is not the only strategy that we use to cope with anxiety and depression.
 Avoidance wears many hats and understandably, people tend to use the hat that provides the quickest relief.